 Launched in Cape Town on December 6, 2004, Schools for Africa was the brainchild of German shipping magnate Peter Krämer, who has personally donated EUR 3.8 million (around USD 5.0 million) to the campaign.
 Since then, it has continued to attract contributions totalling many millions of dollars from prominent corporate, foundation and individual donors.

 After a very successful first phase (2005-2009) aiming at raising 50 million $ to benefit 4 million children in 6 countries in Africa, Schools for Africa Phase II was launched in 2010 and aims at raising at least a further 70 million $ by 2013 to benefit more children in 11 countries in Africa.
+Now Phase III is set to launch in 2014 with the aim of raising a further US$80 million for children in 13 countries by 2017.

 Our focus is on helping the most disadvantaged – including girls, boys, orphans and other vulnerable children (OVC) who suffer from the negative impact of HIV and AIDS; children affected by armed conflicts and natural disasters; children with disabilities and special needs, children from nomadic/pastoralist communities; and children from very poor households in remote rural areas and urban slums.
 Even when enrolled in school, as many as half primary school pupils drop out before attaining the necessary knowledge and skills, due to the low quality of education they receive in the classroom and the low ‘quality’ of experiences they have in and around schools.
 It is therefore imperative to continue to improve all key aspects of ‘quality’ of education in African countries, including learning environments, contents, processes, and outcomes.
 At the same time, UNICEF strives to help national agencies institutionalize and scale-up the Schools for Africa approach and framework, so that local successes can be replicated many times over, across the country.